 Lybrate.com has top trusted Veterinarians from across India.
-You will find Veterinarians with more than 30 years of experience on Lybrate.com.
+You will find Veterinarians with more than 35 years of experience on Lybrate.com.
 You can find Veterinarians online in Kolkata and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Ranjan Kumar Pal

 Neurosurgery In Dogs And Cats

 Submit a review for Dr. Ranjan Kumar PalYour feedback matters!

 My Dog is active and smart.
 He is a cross breed of Gradient and Rajapalyamam but he still not grown big neither fat.
 He is always thin and hyper.
 Anything to worry or concern?

 Hi Sir, Two three people said that after dog bite, we should not give head bath and my daughter (3 yrs.
 10 months) should not get cold.
 Is this true?

 My dog sleeps outside and mosquitoes bite him, should I get him anything to prevent dog heartworm disease? what should I give him?